hihanghoeng33/One-Problem-a-day/README.md

 # ✅This is my repo to save every problem that I solved on online website
 ---
 Every accepted solution will be documented in every folder in this repo.
-The folder such as [Codeforces](/Codeforces/), [Codewars](/Codewars/), and Leetcode(auto commit using extension.
-Most language used C/C++.
+The folder such as [Codeforces](/Codeforces/), [Codewars](/Codewars/), and Leetcode(auto commit using extension).
+Current language used: C/C++.
 ##